SandyRodger/LS170-171/L2_the_transport_layer.md

 - The lack of in-order delivery also prevents HOL blocking.
 - It's probable that someone using UDP will implement for themselves some of the features UDP lacks.
 Which services those would be and how they are implemented would be up to the person writing the application code.
 - For example you might want to implement in-order delivery, but not worry too much about losing the odd bit of data.
 In this case you would implement sequencing, but not re-transmission or lost data.
 These services can be implemented at the application layer.
 This is like using UDP as a base template on which to build.
 - An example of this would be a voice/video calling app.
 The occasional lost piece of data means glitching, but its worth it for the speed of the connection over long distances (which would normally mean higher latency).
-ONoine gaming is another good example.
+Online gaming is another good example.
 - So UDP provides all this freedom, but comes with responsibility.
-Various practices should be adhered to, like implementing your own congestion avoidance in order to prevent it overwhelming the network.
+Various practices should be adhered to, for example: implementing your own congestion avoidance in order to prevent it overwhelming the network.

 ## [Summary](https://launchschool.com/lessons/2a6c7439/assignments/4ab0993c)